JohnathonNow/wolfratbot/README.md

   - requests
   - fbchat (at the moment I recommend my fork)
   - lxml
+... and a few more listed in `requirements.txt`.
+To install all dependencies, run `pip install -r requirements.txt`.

 Setup:
 --------
   1. Install all dependencies
   2. Create a config file:
      - Copy the example from the conf directory
-     - Populate for your use, saving as a .dtxt file (see below)
+     - Populate for your use, saving as `conf.dtxt` under the `conf/` directory (see below).
+If you only want to use one platform, just completely omit the configurations for the other platforms.
      - Run `make PATHTOFILE.etxt` or `make encrypt` if you want to use the default configuration path of `conf/conf.etxt`.
-     - Enter encryption key
+     - Enter encryption key  (this will create `conf.etxt` in `conf/`)
   3. Modify main.py to have the proper paths to your modules directory and your configuration file.
+Do not edit `PASSWORD`, this will be populated automatically.

 Configuration:
 ---------